vgrichina/nanobanana-berrry-hackathon/README.md

 # 🍌 Google Nano Banana API Integration for berrry.app

-**Hackathon Submission**: Integration of Google's Nano Banana (Gemini 2.5 Flash Image) API that turns any web app into a visual experience with 3 lines of code.
+**Hackathon Submission**: Integration of Google's Nano Banana (Gemini 2.5 Flash Image) API that turns any web app into a visual experience with 1 line of code.

 ## 🎯 What This Is